 - Heat oven to 480°F.

 - Wash chicken.
-Make a marinade by mixing 3 tbsp oil, salt (or Vegeta or bouillon), and pepper.
+Make a marinade by mixing 3 tablespoon oil, salt (or Vegeta or bouillon), and pepper.
 Cover chicken in marinade thoroughly and leave for a few minutes to absorb.
 Cover baking pan with the remaining oil, add chicken and place pan in the oven.
 Bake 15 minutes.

 - Take the pan out, flip the chicken around and return pan to the oven.
 Lower heat to 360°F and bake another 15 minutes.